OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/payment_acquirer.rst

 .. note:: Only reading is supported for this model.

+.. important:: Use `External Payment (Connector Sale)` if

+    - You are processing payments yourself
+    - You send a direct debit order, to be processed by DataDialog

 Fields
 ------
 - ``id`` ID used as foreign key in other models